ThKrypt/QualCoder/How-to-use.md

 # Files and Cases Menu
 ##  Manage Files
 You will usually want to load text files into QualCoder prior to coding.
 You can import text from plain text documents, docx, odt, epub and pdf documents.
 Pdf importing can sometimes be problematic.
 Another option is to manually enter text from within QualCoder.
-You can also load image files in the following formats: jpg, jpeg, png and gif.
+You can also load image files in the following formats: jpg, jpeg and png.

 Video (mov, mp4, wmv format) and audio files (wav, mp3 format) can be imported.
 Loading an audio or video file will also automatically create a blank text transcribed file.
 This file will have the same name as the audio or video file, but have a '.transcribed' suffix.
 Initially, this text transcription will be empty.
 You can transcribe the file your self or get the file professionally transcribed and copy and paste the text into this file.